Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Demonstration of the Guidelines

-\textbf{Additional context is always helpful.} Participant helpfulness ratings for \textbf{D1-D4} and visualizations \textbf{V1-V4} are available in Table~\ref{tab:validation_results_guideline}.
-In general, all guidelines were considered helpful, which is not surprising on its own: more information is generally always helpful in some way.
-Ranked by average helpfulness score, \textbf{D4} (6.75) was most helpful, reflecting our finding that understanding the strengths and weaknesses of a model, as well as seeing objective-driven examples of its predictions, impacts decision-making.
-It was followed by \textbf{D2} (6.5) and \textbf{D3} (6.25), which provide additional context on the raw data, the models, and the metrics.
-The lowest rated difference \textbf{D1} (5.5) was split, with two participants rating it as not helpful or unhelpful, and two participants rating it as strongly helpful.
-In sum, we found that \textbf{D1}-\textbf{D5} were all either helpful or neutral, and provide some evidence that guidelines \hlgfour{G5}, \hlgfour{G6}, \hlgeight{G7}, \hlgeight{G8}, and \hlgeight{G9} can be partially addressed with these easy-to-implement additions.
+In general, all supplemental information for the models (\textbf{D1}-\textbf{D4}) were considered helpful by SMEs, which is not surprising on its own: contextual information is generally helpful during model communication, as evidenced by challenges C6 and C7 from Section~\ref{sec:findings}, and previous work on improving model adoption by SMEs\cite{shah2019making}.

+Ranked by average helpfulness score, \textbf{D4} [\textit{Highlighting model weaknesses}] (6.75) was most helpful, reflecting our finding that understanding the strengths and weaknesses of a model (\hlgLimit{G6}), as well as seeing objective-driven examples of its predictions (\hlgContext{G9}), impacts and informs decision-making.
+It was followed by \textbf{D2} [\textit{Detailing the data}] (6.5) and \textbf{D3} [\textit{Defining all terminology}] (6.25), which provide additional context on the raw data, the models, and the metrics used in a presentation (\hlgLimit{G5}).
+The lowest rated difference \textbf{D1} [\textit{Open to questions}] (5.5) was split, with two SMEs rating it as not helpful or unhelpful, and two SMEs rating it as strongly helpful.
+Below, we distill takeaways from the use of \textbf{D1}-\textbf{D4}.

+\begin{itemize}[leftmargin=0pt, topsep=1pt, partopsep=2pt,itemsep=2pt,parsep=2pt] \item[] { \textbf{Highlighting the model's weaknesses informs decision-making and boosts credibility:} SMEs strongly preferred examples of the model performing poorly.
+PID9 explained that they helped her ``\textit{come to the conclusion about whether there's a real performance difference between the two models},'' reinforcing our previous finding that SMEs need transparency from data scientists on a model's weaknesses.
+Similar to challenge C3 identified in Section~\ref{sec:findings}, PID8 told us that seeing the model's limitations would help him decide whether the model could be improved, or would be a no-go for future tasks: ``\textit{Explanations around why KNN shows such worse results than XGB\ldots That helps us try to see if it's a valid reason, or if it's a straight no-go and we cannot consider the model.}''}

+\item[] { \textbf{Describing the data used in training ``beyond numbers'' level-sets the presentation:} SMEs found that detailed descriptions and examples of the modeling data provided essential context beyond commonplace summary statistics: ``\textit{Always show this [data descriptors] before the numbers.
+Otherwise they're just numbers}'' (PID11).
+PID8 had similar feedback, remarking that ``\textit{these descriptions will help everyone [SMEs] be on the same page as the data scientists},'' thus grounding the model and its performance to the real world.}

+\item[] { \textbf{Defining data science terminology, model differences, and error metrics establishes a common framework:} Overall, SMEs found the added definitions and descriptions of the models used (KNN and XGB) to be helpful in interpreting how predictions are made.
+PID9 told us, ``\textit{without your descriptions, KNN versus XGB could be anything.
+General information is helpful.}'' Both PID9 and PID11 suggested that walking through examples with ``\textit{named attributes}'' in a ``\textit{nontechnical context}'' could be even more helpful (\hlgeight{G8}).